x-swe/rules/README.md

 2. **Stick to the topic in posts.** - This is a community for Software Engineering.
 For anything else, please post in another appropriate community.
 Also don't use non-relevant hashtags in posts.

-3. **Promote only meaningful content.** - No ads, self-promo, or other kinds of promotions.
+3. **Promote only meaningful content.** - No ads, self-promo, or other kinds of promotions if not partnered with us.
 OSS/FOSS projects are excepted.
 No use of URL shorteners.

 4. **No qoute posting.** - Don't paste your post link here, create a community post and select "Also share with followers" for better reach.
 Avoid replying to posts with new quote posts.